 Searches of six databases found eight randomised controlled trials (1636 participants), which compared the addition of the antiepileptic drug zonisamide to one or more antiepileptic drugs to a placebo, for a period of 12 weeks, in people with uncontrolled focal epilepsy.

-Quality of the evidence
+Certainty of the evidence

 We assessed that the risk of bias within the individual trials was low, or we did not have enough information to decide.
 Five of the eight studies were sponsored by the drug companies that produce zonisamide.
-We rated the quality of the evidence for the main outcomes as moderate.
+We rated the certainty of the evidence for the main outcomes as moderate.
 Further research is likely to have an important impact on our confidence in the estimate of effect and may change the estimate.
 More research is needed that concentrates on examining the response of different doses of zonisamide.

-The evidence is current to September 2017.
+The evidence is current to September 2019.

-The majority of people with epilepsy have a good prognosis, and their seizures can be well controlled with the use of a single antiepileptic agent, but up to 30% develop refractory epilepsy, especially those with focal seizures.
+The majority of people with epilepsy have a good prognosis, and their seizures can be well controlled with the use of a single antiepileptic agent, but up to 30% develop dug-resistant epilepsy, especially those with focal seizures.
 In this review, we summarised the evidence from randomised controlled trials (RCT) of zonisamide, used as an add-on treatment for focal epilepsy uncontrolled by one or more concomitant antiepileptic drug.